 Check out the scenes of Nottingham town centre at the end too!
 Some great forest chants on the video also

-The CG has a timeless quality.
-Partly that’s because of its “iconic” location on the banks (how can something be on more than one bank?) of the Trent.
-And partly it’s because two of the stands have been there since at least 1980.
-The oldest is the Main Stand, aka the Peter Taylor Stand: built in 1957, it was famously damaged by fire during a match against Leeds in 1968 but subsequently repaired.
-It’s been tarted up over the years and the side farthest from the Trent, where we were, seems to attract the liveliest clientele.
+The City Ground has a timeless quality.
+Partly that’s due to its “iconic” location on the banks (how can something be on more than one bank?) of the Trent.
+And partly it’s because two of the stands have been there for as long as many of us can remember.
+The oldest is the Main Stand, aka the Peter Taylor Stand.
+A fire broke out in it during a game against Leeds in 1968, which made for an eventful afternoon but fortunately caused no harm to life or limb.
+The stand was rebuilt without much changing its appearance, and has been modernised a few times since.
+The side farthest from the Trent, where we were, seems to attract the liveliest clientele.

-Back then, winning European Cups under Clough and Taylor, Forest had a whiff of glamour about them: now, “we shall meet again soon to march to new triumphs” reads the sign on the modern Bridgeford Stand, quoting Giuseppe Garibaldi.
-As they conclude their 19th season away from the top flight it all seems a long time ago.
+Back then, winning European Cups under Clough and Taylor, Forest had a whiff of glamour about them.
+Now, “we shall meet again soon to march to new triumphs” reads the sign on the modern Bridgeford Stand, quoting their patriarch Giuseppe Garibaldi.
+As they conclude a 19th season away from the top flight it all seems a very long time ago.

 Flesh and wine